-The student wishing to officially withdraw from Mount Aloysius College can obtain the required form from the Registrar's Office.
-The student should obtain their advisor's signature on the form and is strongly encouraged to discuss the decision to withdraw with their advisor.
+The student wishing to officially withdraw from Mount Aloysius College should meet with the Office of Student Success and Persistence to complete the withdrawal from the college adobe sign form (Link here).
+The student should meet with the Business Office and the Financial Aid office before withdrawing.
 The completed form must be turned into the Registrar's Office to officially withdraw from Mount Aloysius College.
-The Registrar will notify the student's advisor, the Business Office, Student Accounts, Financial Aid, the Director of Retention and Advising, and the Office of Student Affairs.
+The Registrar will notify the student's advisor, the Business Office, Student Accounts, Financial Aid, the Office of Student Success and Persistence, and the Office of Student Affairs.